CloudM-Migrate/documentation/Migration-Project-Guides/GoogleToO365.md

 ### Scanning the Source

 It's recommended to perform a scan against your Google source environment to proactively look for problems.
 While in CloudM Migrate select Step 5 on the left and then select Start.
-Depeending on the size of the envornment
+Depeending on the size of the envornment this can take some time to complete.
+When complete select Export Scan Results to download a zip of the scan results.

+The import files to check are the FileScanReport.html and MailScanReport.html.
+Important errors to look for are:

+- Path Contains too many characters.
+These can be corrected before the migration or use the <a href="https://cloudm-migrate.github.io/documentation/Engineering-Reference/O365DestinationAO.html#trunfoldfil">Truncate Folders and Files</a> option which is on be default and set the <a href="https://cloudm-migrate.github.io/documentation/Engineering-Reference/O365DestinationAO.html#orphfold">Orphaned Items Folder</a> field to a target folder name.

 Go to Step 5. do the scan. open the file info, look for red users and solve the issues that are found. trncate long folder paths, dead users objects, external file shares.